santoshchejarla/chsantoshkumar211.github.io/blog_md/uiuc_first_sem_experience.md

 Another thing that really annoyed me was the fact that chicken seemed to be rarely fresh.
 In India, it is common to purchase and consume fresh, locally-raised chicken, and I was used to the taste and quality of fresh chicken.
 However, in the United States, I found that chicken was often pre-packaged and seemed to be less fresh than what I was used to.
 This was disappointing, as chicken is a staple protein in my diet, and I rely on it for nutrition.

 During my first semester at UIUC, I had the opportunity to try a variety of local restaurants and cafes that offered a range of cuisines.
-Here is a more detailed breakdown of my ratings for some of the places I visited:
+Here is a more detailed breakdown of my ratings for some of the places I visited (All of the ratings provided are based on my own personal opinion and should be taken as such.):

 - Dining Halls:
     - ISR: 3.25/5 - The ISR dining hall was my go-to place for meals during my first semester at UIUC.
 While the food was not always particularly good, it was convenient and provided a good variety of options, including Indian food at least once a week.